 With an incarcerated population of well over two million, the United States has earned the disgraceful distinction of being the world’s largest jailer, ahead of China and Russia.
 We have 5 percent of the world’s population but 25 percent of the world’s prisoners.
 More than one in 100 adults in this country were behind bars in 2008, and one in 35 adults is under correctional supervision (prison, jail, probation, or parole).
 A shocking one-in-nine young black men (ages 20-34) are behind bars, and racial bias infects the system at every turn.

-Driven by the “War on Drugs” and the “tough on crime” policies of the 1980s and 1990s, America’s prisons are now bursting at the seams with nonviolent offenders; the mentally ill; the elderly; children charged as adults; and those with drug addiction in need of treatment.
+Driven by the “War on Drugs” and the “tough on crime” policies of the 1980s and 1990s, America’s prisons are now bursting at the seams with people charged with non-violent offenses, the mentally ill, the elderly, children charged as adults, and those with drug addiction in need of treatment.
 Further, the resurgence of debtors’ prisons has put thousands in jail for being too poor to pay fines for traffic tickets or other minor misdemeanors

 Incarcerating people is very expensive.
 Texas has an annual corrections budget of about $3 billion.
 That money could be better spent on education and programs to improve our communities.

-Community supervision programs, such as probation, are a way to rehabilitate low-level offenders while allowing them to contribute to society.
-Under community supervision, low-level offenders can report to a probation officer while holding down jobs and paying taxes, supporting their families, raising their children, and attending community events and religious services.
+Community supervision programs, such as probation, are a way to rehabilitate people charged with low-level offenses while allowing them to contribute to society.
+Under community supervision, these people can report to a probation officer while holding down jobs and paying taxes, supporting their families, raising their children, and attending community events and religious services.
 The result saves tax dollars and makes our communities safer by reducing the recidivism rate.
 For example, the average felony community supervision revocation rate was 14.7 percent in 2010.
 That is much less than the state jail reincarceration rate of 31.9 percent (in 2007), or the prison reincarceration rate of 24.3 percent (in 2007).

 Smart Reform is Possible